HaDo1802/Docker_Basics/README.md

 ## Core Concepts

 ### Images & Containers

 - **Image**: Read-only template that defines what the container will run.
-Blueprint for containers
+Think of it as a blueprint.
-- **Container**: Runtime instance of an image.
+- **Container**: A runtime instance of an image—an executable package of software.
+Think of dockerfile like a recipe, image is the pre-pared food (frozen one) made following the dockerfile recipe, and container is a ready-served food just by baking or cooking the image.
 ### Docker Engine & CLI

 - The **daemon** `dockerd` manages containers.
-- The **client** `docker` provides CLI to interact with the daemon.
+- The **client** `docker` provides a command-line interface (CLI) to interact with Docker.

 ### Container Registries

 - **Docker Hub** is the default public registry.
-- You can use private registries, including GitHub Container Registry.
+- You can also use private registries like GitHub Container Registry (GHCR).

 ### Docker Architecture

+This diagram illustrates how developers create Dockerfiles to build Docker images, which are then pushed to Docker Hub.
+Later, different environments (e.g., staging, testing) pull these images and run them as containers.
 ![Docker Architecture](https://miro.medium.com/v2/resize:fit:1400/0*SPCr5zXp8jw9Mfk8.png)

-This diagram illustrates how developers create Dockerfiles to build Docker images, which are pushed to Docker Hub and later pulled by different environments (e.g., staging, testing) to run as containers.

 ---

 ## Docker Images

 To view all Docker images on your local system: